DeltaStream

 Creating Relations to Structure Raw Data

-In DeltaStream, Stores provide a layer of abstraction around the raw streaming data, but to be able to process that data in queries, we need to make sense of the data.
-Relations are used for defining the metadata and data format that describe the structure of the data for its native format.
+In DeltaStream a Store provides a layer of abstraction around the raw streaming data.
+To process that data in queries, we must make sense of the data.
+To this end, we use relations for defining the metadata and data format that in turn describe the structure of the data for its native format.

 Understanding the Data